The remains of a WWII High Speed Launch (HSL) can be found at Polbathic.

-Early in 1942, the RAF Marine Craft Policy Committee accepted both Thornycroft and Vospers designs for new HSLs.
-Whilst the aforementioned concentrated on their tried and tested hull designs, George Selman at BPBC was able to adopt a more expansive approach.
-He was able to conceive an original design which was close to the RAF ideal.
-The result was the 68ft BPB HSL, also known as the BPB Type 3 HSL, but nicknamed the "Hants & Dorset".
+Early in 1942, the RAF Marine Craft Policy Committee accepted both Thornycroft and Vospers designs for new High Speed Launches.
+Whilst these companies concentrated on their tried and tested hull designs, George Selman at the British Power Boat Company (BPB) was able to adopt a more expansive approach and he was able to conceive an original design which was close to the RAF ideal.
+The result was the 68ft BPB HSL, also known as the BPB Type 3 HSL, but nicknamed the "Hants & Dorset" because the wheelhouse resembled a bus from the Hants and Dorset bus company.
 The new HSL was a big and beamy craft in comparison with all other HSLs, and the interior was palatial after the confined spaces of the other types.
 The amount of space was further enhanced by the designer's concept of placing a full height deckhouse above the main deck instead of the customary half-height, recessed deckhouse.
 Apart from the engine room, which was separated from the forward sections by the tank space, all working and accommodation areas of the craft were interconnected, hence the crew were able to move from any part of the deckhouse, via hatch and ladder to any part of the lower deck without venturing outside.

-The hull design was advanced for its day; the chines were lifted at the forward end to create a deep vee forefoot and a soft wave entry, twisting to an almost flat planning section aft.
-Although the 68ft HSLs did pound, they were more comfortable than the BPB 63ft HSLs.
+The hull design was advanced for its day; the chines were lifted at the forward end to create a deep vee forefoot and a soft wave entry, twisting to an almost flat planing section aft.
+Although the 68ft HSLs did pound in waves, they were more comfortable than the BPB 63ft HSLs.
 They were also slower than the 63ft craft, but could hold a good speed in rough sea.

 HSL 2552, the first of the type, arrived at Calshot in October 1942 and after gaining the confidence of RAF crews many more were ordered and built.
 A total of 90 of the type were eventually built at Hythe and Poole between 1942 and 1946.
 Construction gained great pace in 1943 when 69 craft of the type were completed.
 The last two craft were completed in 1946, however in 1944 a reassessment of requirements led to cancellation of an order for a further 32 craft originally allocated numbers 2747 - 2778.